OwenTruong/civitdl/doc/civitdl.md

 <br/>

 `--nsfw-mode <0 | 1 | 2>`
 - Specify the nsfw mode when downloading images.
-Setting to 0 means the program will always download sfw.
-Setting to 1 means the program will only download sfw + nsfw images if the model itself is nsfw.
-Setting to 2 means the program will always download both sfw and nsfw.
+Setting to 0 means the program will only download sfw.
+Setting to 1 means the program will download sfw, and nsfw images depending on the nsfw rating of the model.
+Setting to 2 means the program will download both sfw and nsfw.
 The default mode is 1.
 - Example: `civitdl 80848 ./loras --nsfw-mode 2`

 <br/>